 Clothing and personal belongings that are brought to school should be labeled with the child's name.
-Found articles are turned in to the school's Lost and Found box.
+Found articles are placed in the school's Lost and Found box.
 Unlabeled or unclaimed property is turned over to a donation agency at various times throughout the year.